Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Expert Reviewed By

-Many Canadians don't how to stop pre-authorized payments, but the first step is fairly simple: contact your banking institution.
-Some banks allow you to fill out the information and request the stop payment online, while others may need you to make a phone call or visit a branch.
+Many Canadians don't know how to request a stop payment when needed, a fairly important part of banking in Canada.
+Luckily, once you take the first step and contact your banking institution, many banks allow you to fill out the information and request the stop payment online.
+Otherwise, you may need to make a phone call or visit a branch in person.

-Unfortunately, a stop payment request alone may not fully block future transactions.
+That said, a stop payment request alone may not fully block future transactions.
 Some companies will just try again under a different name.
-In this case, the only way to completely stop charges is to shut down your account and open a new one.
+If that happens, the only way to completely stop charges is to shut down your account and open a new one.

 Key Takeaways